syncfusion-content/windowsforms-docs/WindowsForms/Grid/Drag-and-Drop.md

 {

-// Drag Drop process will be cancelled. e.Cancel = true;
+// Drag Drop process will be canceled. e.Cancel = true;

 }